VFLins/mini_projects/Cashd/README.md

    - Delete regs by id;
 3. Graphical interface;

-With all of these features added, this project goes to to it's own folder.
+With all of these features added, this project goes to to it's own repo.